 Property Description Process Determines the BPMN process called by the service task.
-Node Determines the flow object called by the service task.
+The process must be another process within the same BPM project.
+Operation Determines the specific node (flow object) within the BPMN process that is called by this service task.

-Table A-5 Service Task Properties - Implementation Tab (When Process is Selected)
+Table A-5 Service Task Properties (When Service Call is Selected)